mick-jagger

 2. Would the world come to an end if e-cigarettes and/or normal cigarettes were banned?

 Now let’s move on a bit further.
-Apart from the Rolling Stones’ lyrics, in regard to smoking and vaping the word ‘satisfaction’ occurs rather often.
+Apart from the Rolling Stones’ lyrics, in regard to smoking and vaping, the word ‘satisfaction’ occurs rather often.
 What does it mean?

 If you’re hungry and eat a nice meal it’s perfectly understandable if you were to say you felt satisfied.
 But in relation to using nicotine in some form, what does it mean, if anything?

-It means that before the smoker or vaper (vapeur if you’re French) smoked or vaped, respectively, he or she was feeling dissatisfied by the deficiency or inadequacy of something (as the Oxford English Dictionary puts it).
+It means that before the smoker or vaper (vapeur if you’re French) smoked or vaped, respectively, he or she was feeling dissatisfied by the deficiency or inadequacy of something, as the Oxford English Dictionary puts it.
 The ‘something’, clearly, is nicotine.
-Miraculously this feeling is immediately relieved – to some extent if not fully – by smoking or vaping, as the case may be, when the deficiency of nicotine is made up in the person’s bloodstream and brain.
+Miraculously, this feeling is immediately relieved, to some extent if not fully, by smoking or vaping, as the case may be, when the deficiency of nicotine is made up in the person’s bloodstream and brain.

 Nicotine use, as I have previously mentioned, is a self-perpetuating activity: each dose results in mild withdrawal symptoms which are quickly but temporarily relieved by the next dose, and the cycle repeats indefinitely – unless you do something about it.
-And the something you can do about it – if you wish to be free of nicotine addiction – is to cease putting nicotine into your body by any means.
+And the something you can do about it, if you wish to be free of nicotine addiction, is to cease putting nicotine into your body by any means.

 So what do people get out of using nicotine?
 I have asked hundreds of smokers (but not so far any vapers) this question, and these are my observations: it’s usually claimed that it’s enjoyable or helpful in some way, or both.
-(This is fully explained in my book, Stop Smoking: Real Help at Last, and the following is the bare outline.)
+(This is fully explained in my book, Stop Smoking: Real Help at Last, and the following is a bare outline.)

 How nice it must be not to have the dissatisfaction in the first place!